 Under IFRS 9, the LLP treats the deemed loan as a single unit of account but makes an assessment of the performance of the loan by reference to the beneficial interest in mortgages that collateralise the deemed loan.
-Given the high credit quality of these mortgages, relevant credit enhancements such as overcollateralisation, excess spread and the reserve fund, and the eligibility criteria for selection under the Covered Bond covenants, the LLP treats the entire deemed loan as stage 1.
+The credit quality of these mortgages continues to be high, adhering to the eligibility criteria for selection under the Covered Bond covenant.
+Along with the maintenance of relevant credit enhancements such as overcollateralisation In line with the asset coverage requirements, excess spread and the reserve fund, s, the LLP treats the entire deemed loan as stage 1.